Torpedo boat: Torpedo boat destroyers

 In the late 1890s, torpedo boats had been made obsolete by their more successful contemporaries, the torpedo boat destroyers, which were much faster.
 The first ships to bear the formal designation "torpedo boat destroyer" (TBD) were the of two ships and of two ships of the Royal Navy, ordered from Yarrows in 1892 by Rear Admiral Jackie Fisher.
 These were basically enlarged torpedo boats, with speed equal to or surpassing the torpedo boats, but were armed with heavier guns that could attack them before they were able to close on the main fleet.

 and were both built by Thornycroft.
 They were armed with one 12-pounder gun and three 6-pounder guns, with one fixed 18-in torpedo tube in the bow plus two more torpedo tubes on a revolving mount behind the two funnels.
 Later the bow torpedo tube was removed and two more 6-pounder guns added instead.
 They produced 4,200 hp from a pair of Thornycroft water-tube boilers, giving them a top speed of 27 knots, giving the range and speed to travel effectively with a battle fleet.

 After the Russo-Japanese War, these ships became known simply as destroyers.
 Destroyers became so much more useful, having better seaworthiness and greater capabilities than torpedo boats, that they eventually replaced most torpedo boats.
 However, the London Naval Treaty after World War I limited tonnage of warships, but placed no limits on ships of under 600 tons.
 The French, Italian, Japanese and German Navies developed torpedo boats around that displacement, 70 to 100 m long, armed with two or three guns of around 100 mm (4 in) and torpedo launchers.
 For example, the Royal Norwegian Navy s were in fact of a torpedo boat size, while the Italian s were closer in size to a destroyer escort.
 After World War II they were eventually subsumed into the revived corvette classification.

 The Kriegsmarine torpedo boats were classified Torpedoboot with "T"-prefixed hull numbers.
 The classes designed in the mid-1930s, such as the Torpedo boat type 35, had few guns, relying almost entirely upon their torpedoes.
 This was found to be inadequate in combat, and the result was a "fleet torpedo boat" class (Flottentorpedoboot), which were significantly larger, up to 1,700 tons, comparable to small destroyers.
-This class of German boats could be highly effective, as in the action in which the British cruiser was sunk off Brittany by a torpedo salvo launched by the s T23 and T27.
+This class of German boats could be highly effective -in the 1943 action known as the Battle of Sept-Îles in which the British cruiser (part of a force intercepting blockade runners) was sunk off Brittany by a torpedo salvo launched by the s T23 and T27.